 This is typically the C-suite; the person who signs the check, re-allocates budget on their own, and says “yes” without conferring with anyone.
-And while it's not common a decision maker conducts research -- when it happens, you want to make the most of the situation and keep them close.
+And, while it's not common, a decision maker sometimes conducts research.
+When that happens, make the most of the situation and keep them close.

 Often, the decision maker delegates the sales process to an influencer until it’s further along.
 In this case, work with the influencer, but keep the CEO in the loop.
 Show you're happy to work with their team, but regularly check in with them.

 Access to unlimited content has put the buyer in control of the sales process.
 Your account-based sales strategy needs to adjust to fit the changing behavior with your prospects, and influencers are now imperative to winning business.
 If you ignore them, you’re missing an opportunity.

 The self-proclaimed decision maker is a toxic prospect.
 If they’re offering unsolicited information, like "I make X amount of money", "I carry a lot of weight around here," or "The CEO and I are buddies," chances are, this person has little influence and might be wasting your time.

 Whether it’s intentional or not, they’re gating you from the rest of the internal purchasing process.
 Pay attention to those volunteering too much information about their authority.

 Ask this influencer how often they meet with the CEO, because strong influencers meet with executive’s often.
 And find out what other products/services they've brought into the company and how that process worked.
 If they haven’t sourced solutions before or don't work with the C-suite often, find another contact.